WangHelin1997/SCNN/data_wave_ESC50/readme.txt

-Data generator of ESC50 Dataset.
+Data storage of ESC50 Dataset.